 The turquoise Adriatic Sea, the ancient Roman ruins and the great food and wine.
-No wonder Roman emperor Diocletian built a palace here for his retirement – and no wonder the rest of us are invading it 2000 years later!
+No wonder Roman emperor Diocletian built a palace in the city of Split for his retirement – and no wonder the rest of us are invading it 2000 years later!

 Some trips turn out not-as-planned and this can be good or bad, but this was a very pleasant surprise!
-Like Florence the entire old part of the city is a museum, but it’s smaller and more Adriatic.
+Like Florence the entire old part of Split is a museum, but it’s smaller and more Adriatic.

 TOP SIGHTS ⇓

-Even though it’s the largest city in Dalmatia and the second largest in the country, you can walk the entire old part of the city in an afternoon.
+Even though Split is the largest city in Dalmatia and the second largest in the country, you can walk the entire old part of the city in an afternoon.
 But you can get lost in the narrow streets lead by the smell of good pasta and the sound of music.

 The huge walled complex included colonnaded streets, reception rooms, a temple, mausoleum, bath house and extensive gardens.
 It dates back to the late 3rd and early 4th century, but there’s also some newer stuff.